If you have bipolar disorder, you probably think that you can’t obtain burial insurance.

 Carriers will run your background through a few different databases to make sure what you say on the application matches to your records.
 One database is the MIB.
-The MIB shows your insurance application history.
+The MIB shows your claim history and your insurance application history.
 It will show when you applied for insurance in the last few years.
-If you applied to several life insurance carriers, the carrier will want to know why.
-It will also raise any red flags if what you said on your application does not match to any previously released information, through your application history.
+The MIB alerts the carrier to any red flags if what you said on your application does not match to any previously released information, through your application and claim history.

 They will also look at your prescription drug history.
 Carriers can see all of that.
 (Even the ones I take.)
 If an answer to an application question does not match a prescription drug you take, that will be a red flag.
 For example, if you take an inhaler for emphysema, but say no to the question, “in the last 2 years, have you been diagnosed or treated for emphysema?”, the carrier questions your truthfulness.
 Same for medication used for bipolar disorder.

 Remember that lying on a life insurance application constitutes fraud.
 Obviously, fraud is a bad thing.
 There is no need to lie.
-We will find you the lowest cost policy for your situation, which we discuss next.
+We will find you the best policy for your situation, which we discuss next.

 Just to recap, in terms of a burial insurance policy.
-If the carrier doesn’t ask your condition (in this case bipolar disorder) on the application, then likely the carrier won’t consider, even with a prescription drug history.
+If the carrier doesn’t ask your condition (in this case bipolar disorder) on the application, then likely the carrier won’t consider it.